Commercial Composting Solutions

 Ridan Composters

-The Ridan utilises a two stage composting process.
-The first stage involves adding food and garden waste to the insulated composter pictured above.
-You can do this using the hatch, which also provides vital airflow.
 The inner temperature will rise (as high as 60°C) as more material is added and microorganisms break it down.
 In optimum conditions, bacterial colonies can double every hour.

 active composting in a Ridan composter - diagram

 This first stage is known as the 'active' or hot composting stage; the material that emerges from the composter after this process will be thoroughly mixed, aerated and populated with composting microbes.
-It won't be finished compost, however: here is where Stage 2 comes in, or the maturation stage.
+It won't be finished compost, however: here is where Stage 2 comes in, or the 'maturation' stage.

 At this point the mixture is added to a Ridan Pro Maturation bin - which has a capacity of 970 litres - and is left to fully break down.
 This bin has a steel base and metal sides to safeguard against rodents.
 It measures at around a cubic metre overall, which is ideal for keeping the temperature above ambient and allowing the compost to decompose naturally.